mattmc3/dotfiles/.github/README.md

 ## Install

+### Bare repo method

-These dotfiles use a bare repo.
+To use these dotfiles with a bare repo:

 First, alias `dotf`: